Introduction to Azure Storage

 Why Use Blob Storage?

 There can be multiple reasons to use the BLOB storage, which include taking the load off your website or sharing files with peer users.
-In Azure BLOB, it provides persistent data storage, which is very crucial.
+Azure BLOB, it provides persistent data storage, which is very crucial.
 With Azure cloud services, a user can easily execute their code in virtual machines without having to worry about managing those themselves.
 The hard drives in Azure Virtual Machines are not persistent.
-Due to this, long-term use of any files needs to be put in persistent storage, which is why BLOB is important in this context.

 Let us start with the Microsoft Azure Storage services, which are BLOB Storage, along with Windows Azure Tables and Windows Azure Queues.
-Azure Table stores data in key-value format and the Azure Queue service provides the messaging capability.
-However, Azure Service account needed to use any of these services.
-You can refer to the Azure official website for detail of how to create an Azure account in order to use these services.
+Azure Table stores data in a key-value format, and the Azure Queue service provides the messaging capability.
+You can refer to the Azure official website for detail on how to create an Azure account in order to use these services.

 Briefly, BLOB storage is used in the following scenarios:

-- Serving media like images or videos to browser.
+- Serving media like images or videos to a browser.

 - File storage for distributed access.